 Life Sciences and Healthcare Concentration

 At 17.6% of GDP in 2009, life sciences and healthcare (LS&HC) is the largest sector of the US economy and among its biggest employers.
 It similarly dominates the Massachusetts economy, which has among the handful of clusters in the country where LS&HC organizations are concentrated.
 Besides the students taking this concentration, the elective courses will be open to those who would just like a course or two for intellectual curiosity or to signal some competence in the sector.
 Students concentrating will be required to take one of two foundation courses (see below).
 The Life Science & Healthcare Concentration requires a minimum of 12 credits beyond the completion of the core curriculum.
 The requirements are summarized below.
+Please note this concentration will be sunsetted by spring 2016.
+Courses will be limited.

 Choose one of the following: